AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 ## Cancel a subscription

-To cancel an active subscription, contact the Captivate Prime support team.
+To cancel an active subscription, contact the Learning Manager support team.

 ## Frequently Asked Questions {#frequentlyaskedquestions}